san-rat/pc-command-center/readme.md

 ## Refresh Behavior

-The current version clears and redraws the terminal every 60 seconds.
-This keeps the implementation simple and easy to understand, but it is not a true realtime interface.
+The dashboard refreshes every 5 seconds.
+CPU usage sampling waits for 1 second inside each refresh cycle so the displayed percentage is based on a short live measurement rather than a single instant.

 ## Notes

-Temperature support depends on the hardware and available Linux sensors.
-If no temperature source is detected, the dashboard will show `Not available`.
+- Temperature support depends on the hardware and available Linux sensors.
+- If no temperature source is detected, the dashboard shows `Not available`.
+- Network output lists up to 3 active IPv4 interfaces.
+- The script is intended for interactive terminal use, not background service monitoring.